crawl/crawl/crawl-ref/docs/crawl_manual.rst

-  Having a high Armour skill means that you are skilled at wearing armour of all kinds, multiplying the protection provided not just by body armour but also by cloaks, gloves, etc. It also very slightly mitigates the penalties to spellcasting from wearing heavy armour.
+  Having a high Armour skill means that you are skilled at wearing armour of all kinds, multiplying the protection provided not just by body armour but also by cloaks, gloves, etc. It also very slightly mitigates the penalties to spellcasting and missile weapon speed from wearing heavy armour.

 Dodging
   A high Dodging skill helps you to evade melee and ranged attacks more